tltxyyy/Webscraping-with-Python-and-Selenium/README.md

 ## Summary
 * Initiated and executed a web scraping side project utilizing Python and its Selenium library to extract pricing information from the website of David Jones, a leading departmental store chain.
-* Enabled competitive pricing analysis by comparing scraped data with internal pricing strategies.
+* Enabled competitive pricing analysis by comparing scraped data with internal pricing strategies and margins.
 Empowered decision-making by providing actionable insights to optimize pricing strategies and enhance competitiveness in the retail market.

 ## Methodology
-Implemented Python scripts with Selenium automation to navigate through the website, extract product names, and gather pricing data.
-Overcame challenges such as dynamic webpage structures and anti-scraping measures through innovative solutions.
+Utilizing Python's versatile scripting capabilities and Selenium's robust web automation features, I engineered a solution to systematically navigate through David Jones' website and extract crucial data points such as product names and pricing information.
+The approach involved meticulous identification of relevant elements on the website, overcoming challenges such as dynamic webpage structures and ensuring accurate extraction while adhering to ethical scraping practices.

 ## Sample extraction of product information